 There are a few treats that feel synonymous with my childhood.
 Fruit by the foot, Pop-Tarts, and Swiss cake rolls were basically the reigning queens of every 8-year-old’s diet, am I right?
 My husband grew up eating those Little Debbie Oatmeal Cream Pies, so in another effort to win wife of the year, I made those treats into a gussied up frozen dessert: oatmeal cream pie ice cream sandwiches.
 They are delightful, and I can’t wait to tell you all about them!

 I’ve been talking about snack foods as if they were a thing of the past, but I gotta be honest- there’s a serious candy situation in our house.
 We have tons of family and friends that understand the way to any self-respecting toddler’s heart is candy.
 As a result, my children are regularly gifted skittles, gummy worms, tic tacs, and basically anything else bright, colorful, and terrible for your teeth.
-I don’t blame them- I’m not above bribing children for their affection either, but it’s gotten out of control.
+I don’t blame them- I’m not above bribing children for their affection either.
 When I found George sneaking Sour Patch Kids at 7 am, I knew it was time to make the basket disappear.
 So, for now, the basket it on the top shelf of my pantry, and although I think my kids would be willing to Indiana Jones their little fannies up the pantry shelves for a handful of chocolate coins, I seriously doubt it will happen.
-They just need a break from the junk.

 We start with the ice cream.
-No-churn ice cream is the best, and here, a little bit of marshmallow fluff transforms heavy cream and sweetened condensed milk into a seriously delightful frozen treat.
+No-churn ice cream is always the best (and easiest!).
+Here, a little bit of marshmallow fluff transforms heavy cream and sweetened condensed milk into a seriously delightful frozen treat.
 I like to freeze the mixture in a small rimmed sheet pan and use a round cookie cutter to trim out pieces of ice cream to sandwich in the middle of cookies.
 If you’d rather keep it simple and scoop ice cream straight from a pan, that works too!
 Once the ice cream is frozen, you can whip up your oatmeal cookies.
 This particular recipe is wonderful, because the cookies stay soft and chewy, even once frozen.
 Once the cookies and ice cream are both prepared, just smoosh them all together into these happy little sandwiches.

 These oatmeal cream pie ice cream sandwiches are a yummy nod to the processed treats you may have enjoyed as a child.
 Give them a try and let me know what you think!
 Happy Tuesday and enjoy the baking!